chrishoen/Dev_RisLib/README.md

    3. ByteContent, a scheme to encapsulate binary messages with C++ classes and pack/unpack them into byte buffers.
    4. Socket classes.
 Serial port classes.
    5. Threads for TCP server and client, UDP, and serial that are used to communicate binary messages.
-   6. Command line executive classes for console and parameter and script files.
+   6. Command line executive classes for console and parameter and parameters files.
    7. A filtered print facility that can redirect to separate windows.
+   8. Thread Services classes that provide for instumentation of threads.
    8. Miscellaneous utility functions.

-This library is written for Windows in Visual Studio.
-The classes are based on Win32 realtime functions for threads and sockets and such.
+This library is written for Windows and Linux in Visual Studio, using the cmake paradigm.
+The classes are based on Win32 or pthread realtime functions for threads and sockets and such.
 The library is portable.
-The details of the provided functionality that are specific to Win32 are contained in a small set of `*_win.cpp` files.
-There is a corresponding library for Linux, RisLibLx, with a corresponding small set of `*_linux.cpp` files that are specific to Linux.
+The details of the provided functionality that are specific to Win32 are contained in a small set of `*_win.cpp` or `*_linux.cpp`files.
 It is the intention of the library that programs built under Windows can be rebuilt seamlessly under Linux.
+CMake is used to implement the cross platform functionality.

+The solution contains the library project and a set of associated unit test projects.

 ## Classes
 ``` markdown